 Why did you start this business?

 Understanding your client’s motivations helps you connect with their “why.”
 A small business owner who is passionate about offering a particular product or service will have different needs than an owner who is in it for the thrill of creating something from the ground up, or is enticed by the freedom and flexibility that comes with being their own boss.

 What keeps you up at night?

 It’s very important to understand what stresses your clients out.
+(Is it cash flow?
+Tax advice?)
 You may be able to look at their books and identify their biggest problems, but it’s the problems they feel most deeply that they’ll be willing to pay you to solve.

 These are the solutions that not only help your clients save money (or make more) but also reduce their stress and improve their lives as business owners.
 That kind of guidance is priceless.

 Where do you want your business to go in the next 3 to 5 years?

 Clients need your expert guidance to reach their goals, and you need to know what those goals are in order to provide the right services.
 It’s also good to get your clients thinking about the future.
 A lot of small business owners might get caught up in their day-to-day work.
 But, if they don’t typically think that far down the road, they may not realize just how much help they need to reach their goals.

 You’ll also want to take a look at what you do best (and what you’re interested in learning) to see where to start.
 This could lead you to make suggestions to your existing clients or even seek out new client niches that have a strong need for your services.